shubham0204/Text2Summary-Android/README.md

 The number `0.7` is referred as the compression factor.
 Meaning, given a text of 10 sentences, a summary of 7 sentences will be produced.
 This number must lie in the interval `( 0 , 1 ]`.

-> Note: Sometimes the summary generated may have lesser number of sentences considering the compression rate.
-If two or more sentences seem to contribute equal importance to the text, any one of them is selected.

 You may extract text from a file and then pass it to Text2Summary,

 ```kotlin